 Overview

 Improvement in poultry production is one of the most promising options to provide affordable protein and other essential nutrients to Africa’s rapidly growing population.
-To date, deficient effectiveness of poultry vaccination and lack of information about circulating infectious diseases, have been an issue to rural producers in Africa.
-The PREVENT project, that will work with 36 medium-sized hatcheries spread across eight Africa countries, will enable the hatcheries to provide high-quality, vaccinated day-old chicks to small-scale livestock producers (SSPs) together with practical advice and guidance from a team of field technicians.
-By these actions, which will result into improved flock health, expansion of flock sizes and ultimately transform the lives of SSPs economically.
+To date, deficient effectiveness of poultry vaccination and lack of information about circulating infectious diseases, have been an issue to small-scale producers in Africa.
+The PREVENT project, that will work with 36 medium-sized hatcheries spread across eleven African countries, will enable the hatcheries to provide high-quality, vaccinated day-old chicks to small-scale livestock producers (SSPs) together with practical advice and guidance from a team of field technicians.
+These actions will result into improved flock health, expansion of flock sizes and ultimately transform the lives of SSPs economically.

 Objectives